sm6hoc/astra-sites/readme.txt

 3. Import the demo.

 == Changelog ==

+v1.2.13 - 12-March-2019
+* Improvement: Added Elementor version 2.5.0 support.
+* Improvement: Added more description of the Agency sites.
+* Fix: Match image import from server by its actual name with its extension.
+Recently, Some rare cases It was check without extension and set wrong image.

 v1.2.12 - 29-Jan-2019
 * Fix: Gutenberg render markup is invalid due to encoded characterless e.g. <, > are decoded into HTML tag.